edb-rs/.github/profile/README.md

 * License: AGPL-3.0
 * Sponsors: ESP (Ethereum Foundation) ❤️

----

 > Debugging Solidity without EDB is like being Sherlock without Watson.
-> With EDB: the contract confesses on the first question.
+>

-EDB won't fix your bugs, but it *will* level up our morale bar.
+> EDB won't fix your bugs, but it will level up our morale bar.